Unpacking Black Hole Complementarity: The black hole information paradox

-It is easy to see why we take the conclusion of the argument to be absurd: It is a contradiction!
-To see why the argument is compelling, note that the argument was made without any reference to the singularity or to post-evaporation quantum states.
-We are invoking a quantum statistical description of a black hole in a regime where time evolution between slices is perfectly well-defined and hence there is no problem with defining unitarity between slices.\footnote{These slices need not be Cauchy, since a spacetime admits of a Cauchy slice if and only if it is globally hyperbolic~\citep{geroch1970domain}.
-And in the context of the Page-time paradox, we are not requiring global hyperbolicity.} Moreover, it is also in a regime where we have no reason to expect Hawking's argument for the thermality of black hole radiation to fail.
-These reasons make the Page-time paradox much more compelling than the total evaporation paradox.
+The Page-time paradox is a compelling argument to an absurd conclusion---indeed, a contradiction.
+The argument is compelling because no reference was made to the singularity or to post-evaporation quantum states.
+Around, and well past the Page-time, time evolution between slices is perfectly well-defined and hence there is no problem with defining unitarity, regardless of whether the spacetime is globally hyperbolic.
+Also, the argument was made in a regime where we have no reason to expect Hawking's argument for the thermality of black hole radiation to fail.
+We only need quantum field theory to hold near the horizon.
+True it's quantum field theory in a globally curved spacetime, but the curvature at the horizon can be made small as you like.
+More broadly, all the elements of the Page-time paradox---Hawking radiation (in both photons and gravitons), black hole evaporation (that is, including back-reaction), and a quantum statistical description of black holes can be situated within the framework of Low-Energy Quantum Gravity, which includes quantum field theory on curved spacetime and semiclassical gravity as limits~\parencites{WALLACE202231}.
+Consequently, the Page-time paradox has real bite.